selab-gatech/AutoRestTest/README.md

 poetry run autoresttest
 ```

-To indicate the specification for execution, change the **SPECIFICATION_LOCATION** variable in `src/autoresttest/configurations.py`.
-This path must be relative to the root directory.
+To indicate the specification for execution, set `[spec].location` in `configurations.toml`.
+This path must be relative to the project root.

 ### Docker Execution